grro/pv_forecast/README.md

 **Using the library**

 After this installation you should configure the library with your environment parameters.
-You have to set the closest DWD station id of the location of our PV system.
+You have to set the closest DWD station id of our PV system location.
 To find the proper station id refer [DWD station list](https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/mosmix_stationskatalog.cfg?view=nasPublication&nn=16102)
 ```
 from pvpower.forecast import PvPowerForecast